CassDoes/CassDoes/README.md

 - 👋 Hi, I’m @CassDoes
 - 👀 I’m interested in programming and snacks
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently expanding my knowledge of javascript and learning node.js
 - 📫 How to reach me c.doexo@gmail.com